Pieter van Langen

 • Systems: processes and procedures of design.

-• Style: the way designers approach design.
+• Style: the way designing is approached.

 • Specialisms: fields of specialization of designers.